Chart Color Schemes

 St Marys displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-St Marys' dwelling structure, as per the latest Census, consisted of 51.3% houses and 48.7% other dwellings.
+St Marys' dwellings, as per the latest Census, consisted of 51.3% houses and 48.7% other dwellings.
 In comparison, Sydney metro had 81.7% houses and 18.2% other dwellings.
-Home ownership in St Marys was 18.4%, with mortgaged dwellings at 27.4% and rented ones at 54.2%.
-The median monthly mortgage repayment was $1,847, below Sydney metro's $2,000.
-The median weekly rent was $365, compared to Sydney metro's $390.
-Nationally, St Marys' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Home ownership in St Marys was at 18.4%, with mortgaged dwellings at 27.4% and rented ones at 54.2%.
+The median monthly mortgage repayment was $1,847, lower than Sydney metro's $2,000.
+The median weekly rent in St Marys was $365, compared to Sydney metro's $390.
+Nationally, St Marys' mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing